Don Mazankowski: Honours

-In 1992, Mazankowski was one of a small group of prominent Canadians who were given the honorific style of "Right Honourable" without having held any of the offices that would entitle them to it automatically.
+In 1992, Mazankowski was one of a few prominent Canadians who were given the honorific style of "Right Honourable" without having held any of the offices that would entitle them to it automatically.

 In 2000, Mazankowski was made an Officer of the Order of Canada, and he was promoted to Companion in 2013.
 He was inducted to the Alberta Order of Excellence in 2003.

 Archives

 There is a Donald Mazankowski fonds at Library and Archives Canada.